Onondaga Lake Park, Willow Bay Entrance

 Under the Saw Mill Creek Pavilion

-Doggie Bandanas will be available for a $5 donation at packet pick up and on race day, while supplies last.
+Doggie Bandanas will be available for a $5 cash donation at packet pickup and on race day, while supplies last.

 100% of proceeds benefit the CNYSPCA

-The 3.1 mile event is an out and back untimed course on East Shore Trail at Onondaga Lake Park, starting and finishing at the Saw Mill Creek Pavilion.
-Runners AND walkers are encouraged to participate with their 4-legged friends.
+The race was an out and back, untimed course on the East Shore Trail at Onondaga Lake Park, starting and finishing at the Saw Mill Creek Pavilion.
+Runners and walkers were encouraged to participate with their four-legged friends.

 Thank you also to the following vendors for making this event fun for owners and pets alike:Cute!
 Pet GearLoki GirlA Dogs Day Out GroomingWegmans – Food Donation

-For more information please contact Ashley Demers at email@example.com
+For more information please contact Rachel Vaughn at email@example.com.

 Joe Kula and his dog Curtis